markd2/MarkDnD/KidsOnBikes/session-2-notes.md

   - 10

 Personal
-karate dojo in wasing dc.
+karate dojo in washington dc.

-honorobably discharge  DD 256
+Defence Department DD-256 form, honorobably discharged.

 ----------

-wonderful job weaving your nonsense into everything
+wonderful job weaving our nonsense into everything

 web of the zodiac killer / rozencranze and guildensterm